Proposal: SPC Idea Bank

 quite difficult.

-the sidewalk, why not extend it another foot or two onto the parking lot?
+Why not make the scaffolding wider — instead of crowding the edge of the sidewalk, why not extend it another foot or two onto the parking lot?

 Planters Crowding Walkway Behind Building #2